-Hypertension is emerging as one of the most common side effects of these agents.
+Hypertension and heart failure is emerging as one of the most common side effects of these agents.
 These drugs include the anti-vascular endothelial growth factor (VEGF) antibody bevacizumab and certain tyrosine kinase inhibitors (sunitinib, sorafenib, and pazopanib).

 The incidence of de novo or worsening hypertension in association with these drugs varies between 17% and 80%…

 In the absence of a proven single dominant mechanism, it is likely that the real cause is a combination of several of these suggested mechanisms…

 In the absence of clinical data to suggest otherwise, the management of other causes of cancer-treatment–related hypertension should also follow the JNC 7 guidelines.

 New or worsening hypertension is commonly encountered in cancer patients.
 Causes include many of the therapeutic agents used to care for these patients.
 Diagnosis and treatment should follow the JNC 7 guidelines.
 The aim is to minimize the risk of end-organ damage and to enable the continuation of needed cancer therapy.
 A team approach involving collaborative efforts between oncologists and other specialists (internists, cardiologists, and nephrologists) is encouraged for optimal management of this comorbidity.”

 Impact of Blood Clots on the United States

 DVT and PE are also known as VTE (venous thromboembolism).